michael-gillett/node-stream-player/README.md

 // Get an array of metadata for the songs in the queue (excludes the current playing song) player.getQueue();

+// Get if the player is currently playing player.isPlaying()

 // EMIT EVENTS